silaev/wms/README.md

 - Java 11
 - Docker v18.09.2 (was tested on this version)
-- docker-compose v1.23.2 (compose file version: "3.7", was tested on this version) (if you'd prefer just Docker, see `Installing a 3 replica sets MongoDB via Docker`)
+- docker-compose v1.23.2 (compose file version: "3.7", was tested on this version) (if you'd prefer just Docker, see `Installing a 3 replica set MongoDB via just Docker`)

-Install a single Mongo replica set in Docker, run in a terminal:
+Install a 3 replica set MongoDB via Docker-Compose, run in a terminal:
 - docker-compose -f docker-compose.yml up -d
 - docker-compose exec mongo1 /bin/sh -c "mongo --port 50001 < /scripts/init.js"
 See .travis.yml for more details